The Army Officer Selection Board Guide: Sample Questions & Practice Tests [2025]

 Is the AOSB Psychometric Test hard?

 The short answer is - yes.
-The AOSB Briefing pass rate is 37%, and many great potential officers were rejected due to insufficient preparation for the mental tests.
+The AOSB Main Board pass rate is 37%, and many great potential officers were rejected due to insufficient preparation for the mental tests.

 There is a unique style of questions in the psychometric section, which require realistic practice.
 Beyond that, the tests' limited time means you have to answer each question fast due to the time pressure.